Payment for Order Flow: Statistics and Insights

 Now you may legitimately ask yourself how a venue or broker could make money if the most significant portion of the benefit goes to the investor via price-improvements.
 Until the end of 2019, you could only guess how much money was made via payments for order flow.

-As of now, 22,000 people ask search engines every month “How Does Robinhood Make Money.”
+In the past 6 months, 32,600 people ask search engines every month “How Does Robinhood Make Money.”
 Thanks to the SEC’s revised requirements in SEC Rule 606, U.S. brokerages must list the exact paments received within the 606 disclosure every quarter since 2020.
 Now we can answer the question of how much money do retail brokerages make by selling order flow.

 Selling order flow has become one of the primary sources of income for U.S. Brokers.
 TD Ameritrade and Robinhood dominate the market, while Webull shows the most significant percentage growth.